Alison Darcy: Early life and education

 Darcy was an undergraduate student in Ireland at the University College Dublin, where she specialised in psychology.
 After completing her studies, Darcy became interested in computer science, so moved to London to work in an investment bank as a software developer.
-In 2023, Alison Darcy was named to the TIME100 AI List for her impactful work combining artificial intelligence and mental health through her company, Woebot Health.
+In 2023, Darcy was named to the TIME100 AI List for her impactful work combining artificial intelligence and mental health through her company, Woebot Health.
 The investment bank was acquired by a larger bank during the dot com crash, leaving Darcy looking for new options.
 In particular, she was interested in combining her skills in technology with her talent for psychology, and worked with a charity to support people with eating disorders.

+Darcy wanted to find a way to "safely and effectively" integrate AI usage into healthcare.
 At the time there was very little online support for people with mental health conditions, and accessing care was particularly difficult for people in rural communities.
 Working with one of her colleagues in software development, Darcy built an online support network, providing round-the-clock support to people who needed to talk.
 She eventually returned to University College Dublin for a graduate degree, and eventually a doctoral research programme in clinical psychology.
 Her research considered the effectiveness of group cognitive behavioural therapy.
 After a year in London, Darcy moved to the United States, where she joined Stanford University as a postdoctoral researcher in clinical psychology.
 At Stanford, she collaborated with Andrew Ng, and became interested in whether artificial intelligence can meaningfully help people with mental health conditions.
 In her clinical practise, Darcy was increasingly concerned that there was no continuity between leaving in patient care and entering the real world.